-Temperature readings could be supplemented by other self-testing tools that scientists are currently developing, such as tests that use swabs to look for the virus or antibody tests that look for evidence that the individual has had the virus and recovered.
+Temperature readings could be supplemented by other self-testing tools currently in development, such as tests that use swabs to look for the virus or antibody tests that look for evidence that the individual has had the virus.

 Public Health England is looking to roll out 15-minute home-testing kits that would operate similarly to home pregnancy tests, making use of blood, saliva or urine to provide results.
 Such tests, reliant on antibody testing, would determine whether COVID-19 antibodies are present in the sample, indicating that the individual has recovered from the virus and gained some degree of immunity to it.

-Such tests are currently undergoing trials in the UK to determine their accuracy.
+Such tests are currently undergoing trials in the U.K. to determine their accuracy.
 The home-testing kits have so far not been made publicly available as they have not yet passed evaluations.
-Professor John Newton, appointed to supervise the testing process by UK Health Secretary Matt Hancock, has stated that the 3.5 million home-testing kits the UK ordered from China are not yet suitable for public use and not good enough to be rolled out on a large scale.
+Professor John Newton, appointed to supervise the testing process by U.K. Health Secretary Matt Hancock, has stated that the 3.5 million home-testing kits the U.K. ordered from China are not accurate enough to be rolled out on a large scale.

-In contrast, the U.S. government's approach to developing alternate suppression measures has so far involved fast-tracking COVID-19 testing, including immunity tests.
-Accordingly, the U.S. Food and Drug Administration (FDA) has significantly relaxed the approval process for COVID-19 tests.
-In official guidance released on March 16, 2020, and updated on March 30, 2020, the FDA authorized serology immunity tests (tests based on blood serum) to be carried out even before obtaining an expedited FDA emergency use authorization, as long as: (i) the tests are first validated through bridging studies (studies conducted in the U.S. to confirm validation data collected outside the U.S.); (ii) the manufacturer or distributor has notified the FDA; and (iii) certain information is included in the test reports.
-The FDA cited the decreased complexity of the serology tests as a reason they can be fast-tracked for use and approval, stating, "Considering that serology tests are less complex than molecular tests and are solely used to identify antibodies to the virus, [we do] not intend to object to the development and distribution by commercial manufacturers or development and use by laboratories of serology tests to identify antibodies to SARS-CoV-2."
+In contrast, the U.S. government's approach to developing alternate suppression measures has so far involved a focus on personal protective equipment and fast-tracking COVID-19 testing, including immunity tests.
+The U.S. Food and Drug Administration's approach to the regulation of these tests has differed substantially based on technology.

+Molecular diagnostic tests have been subject to FDA review through the Emergency Use Authorization process, but in an official guidance released on Feb.
+29 and updated on March 16, the FDA authorized the commercialization of serology immunity tests without agency review or approval, as long as: (1) the tests are not for home use; (2) the tests are validated; (3) the manufacturer or laboratory has notified the FDA; and (4) certain contextual information is included in the test reports.

+The FDA cited the decreased complexity of the serology tests as a reason they can be used during the crisis without approval, stating, "Considering that serology tests are less complex than molecular tests and are solely used to identify antibodies to the virus, [we do] not intend to object to the development and distribution by commercial manufacturers or development and use by laboratories of serology tests to identify antibodies to SARS-CoV-2."

+To date, the FDA has not authorized any test - molecular or serology - for home use.
+But public health experts in the United States are increasingly focused on serology tests as an important tool in the recovery, noting they can be used to identify evidence of immunity in those who have recovered from infection and to help gauge background rates of exposure to inform local and regional decision-making.

+Two former FDA commissioners recently extolled the potential of serological assays in a published paper titled "National Coronavirus Response: A Road Map to Reopening," and a reporter for the Washington Post who has been covering the pandemic described the potential of the so-called test-trace-guarantine framework.

-UK Suppression Methods and the NHSX Application
+U.K. Suppression Methods and the NHSX Application

-The National Health Service (NHS), the UK's public health care service, is looking at developing an application to help the NHS track and monitor the spread of COVID-19 (the COVID-19 Application) as part of the UK's strategy for managing the pandemic.
+The National Health Service, the U.K.'s public health care service, is looking at developing an application to help the NHS track and monitor the spread of COVID-19 as part of the U.K.'s strategy for managing the pandemic.
 Leading these efforts is the innovation arm of the NHS, the NHSX, which sets national policy for the NHS in the field of digital and data technology (including data sharing).